Discharge from day surgery

 Painkillers

 Good pain relief after your operation will boost your recovery.
 It will help you sleep, keep you active and reduce the chance of complications.
-You should not suffer pain after your operation.
+You should not suffer from pain after your operation.

 You must take your painkillers regularly for the first 48 hours after surgery, even if you have no pain.
 If your pain is severe and not improving with the painkillers we have provided, you must contact your GP or surgical team.

-Your anaesthetist will make a pain relief plan for you and your mediroom nurse or practitioner will explain it to you before you go home.
+Your anaesthetist will make a pain relief plan for you and your Mediroom nurse or practitioner will explain it to you before you go home.
 Some of the medications will be provided and others you will need to purchase from a pharmacy, your local chemist or supermarket.

 Paracetamol